tgorgdotcom/locast2plex/README.md

 For now, the easiest way to fix this is to find the correct channel id by research.
 Usually searching the callsign via Google reveals the correct channel number (sometimes we'll see an updated callsign on a the first result as well).
 Wikipedia is also extremely helpful here.

 In the future, I'd like to implement some additional checks and tests for better channel recognition.
-If you run into any problems, feel free to submit an issue so at least I can keep track of it.
+If you run into any problems, feel free to submit an issue so at least we can keep track of it.

+### Working around port 1900

+SSDP is used to *try* to enable Plex autodetection of the locast2plex instance, but it's currently buggy at the moment.
+If you're using Docker, you can remove the `-p 1900:1900/udp` part of the docker command like so:

+  `docker run -e username=username -e password=password -e external_addy=127.0.0.1 -p 6077:6077 tgorg/locast2plex`

+For `docker-compose` users, delete the following line from `docker-compose.yml`:

+  `- "1900:1900/udp"`

+For now, there is no option for straight Python users to disable port 1900.
+Let me know in github if this is an important option to implement.

 ### Submitting an issue